 Maintaining Content Information Type Specifications

 The number of possible Content Information Type Specifications is potentially unlimited.
-As well, it is the intention of the authors of this Common Specification to allow everybody in the wider community to create new specifications.
+As well, it is the intention of the authors of the CS IP to allow everybody in the wider community to create new specifications.

-The maintenance of such a living environment is the role of the DLM Archival Standards Board (DAS Board, see www.dasboard.eu).
+The maintenance of such a living environment is the role of the DILCIS Board.
 The core principles of the maintenance regime are as follows:

-The DAS Board is responsible for establishing reasonable guidelines and quality requirements for new Content Information Type specifications, and publishing these on the Board website;
+The DILCIS Board is responsible for establishing reasonable guidelines and quality requirements for new Content Information Type specifications, and publishing these on the Board website;

 The Board has the responsibility and mandate to manage a registry of available Content Information Type specifications which meet the guidelines and quality requirements;